attentive-mobile/api-examples/apps/python/README.md

 This demo uses a simple [Flask](https://flask.palletsprojects.com/en/2.0.x/) application as the server to demonstrate the Attentive OAuth install flow.

+For more detail on the Authorization code flow that Attentive uses, please checkout our documentation [here](https://docs.attentivemobile.com/pages/authentication/)

 ### You’ll need the following: